-The Fender Telecaster bass guitar was introduced in 1968, and as its name suggests, it resembles the famous Telecaster guitar that became an iconic instrument across many genres of music.
-Somewhat of an oddity in the long line of Fender Basses, the Telecaster bass was a reissue of the Precision Bass that debuted in 1951, which itself borrowed some key design aspects from the Telecaster guitar.
+The Fender Telecaster bass guitar was introduced in 1968.
+As its name suggests, it resembles the famous Telecaster guitar that became an iconic instrument across many genres of music.
+Somewhat of an oddity in the long line of Fender Basses, the Telecaster bass was a reissue of the Precision Bass that debuted in 1951.
+And, the P Bass itself borrowed some key design aspects from the original Telecaster guitar.
+Let’s take a look at this odd and interesting design cycle that became the Fender Telecaster bass.

 A pioneering instrument for Fender

 As Fender’s first actual reissue guitar, of any kind, the Telecaster bass will always represent something very special in Fender’s history.
-With long lines of reissue instruments in the Fender catalog and a commitment to reissues as a “thing” in their philosophy, the Telecaster bass will always be the first of its kind.
+With long lines of reissue instruments in the Fender catalog and a commitment to reissues as a core aspect of their design and build philosophy, the Telecaster bass will always be the first of its kind.

 Interestingly, as Fender notes themselves, the reason that the Telecaster bass looks so different from what we know of as modern Precision basses is that the P bass itself had been redesigned drastically since it was first introduced.
 The “reissue” Telecaster bass was modeled on the design of the original ’51 Precision.